Batting legend Sachin Tendulkar on Mumbai cricket and his vision

-Batting icon Sachin Tendulkar doesn't want Mumbai Ranji team to play under undue pressure from their past achievement, but be inspired by it
+Batting icon Sachin Tendulkar doesn't want the Mumbai Ranji team to play under undue pressure from their past achievement, but be inspired by it.
+Excerpts from an interview

 The Mumbai Ranji Trophy team will kick off their season with an away clash against Andhra from October 1.
 Time and again Aditya Tare & Co will be reminded of Mumbai's rich cricketing history, having won the Ranji Trophy 40 times.

 His master's voice: Sachin Tendulkar in an animated discussion with the Mumbai Ranji Trophy and under-23 squad at BKC ground yesterday.
 Pic/Suresh KK

 However, Mumbai and India stalwart Sachin Tendulkar does not want the young side to be put under pressure of past achievements.

 Tendulkar spent nearly three hours with the Mumbai Ranji Trophy and U-23 players during their practice session at the Bandra Kurla Complex ground yesterday.

 Mumbai coach Chandrakant Pandit arranged for an interaction between the legendary Indian batsman and the players.
 Tendulkar not only monitored the practice session, but also passed on tips to help the players fine-tune their skills.
 He also had one-on-one sessions with several youngsters.

 Tendulkar took out some time to talk to mid-day about Mumbai cricket and his vision.